Install and upgrade Bolt

 Add credentials to your repository configuration

-To download and install Bolt 5.0.0 and later, you must authenticate Puppet Core or PE credentials.
+To download, install, or upgrade Bolt, you must authenticate using Puppet Core or PE credentials.
 Use the following steps to add credentials to your repository configuration.

 1. In your /etc/apt/auth.conf.d/apt-puppetcore-puppet.conf file, uncomment the login and password lines.